jimmygian/cs50ai_tictactoe/README.md

 ## `tictactoe.py`

 `runner.py` was already written.
-My assignment was to implement all the functions in `tictactoe.py`.
+My assignment was to implement all the functions in `tictactoe.py`, including the Minimax algorithm with A/B Pruning.

 ### `player(board)` Implementation